Maldives

 Coral colonies are made up of a collection of individual polyps.
 Relatives of jellyfish and anemone, these ancient creatures are very simple organisms consisting primarily of a stomach and a mouth that is situated on a kind of tentacle.
 The coral reef networks feed on tiny plankton by stinging them and digesting them.
 Corals secrete a hard exoskeleton, which builds up the reef around them, offering protection from the tides and eventually forming the islands one can find in the Maldives today.

-Polyps are also reliant on sunlight (hence why reefs are mostly found near the surface); although the coral itself does not photosynthesis, they rely on a symbiotic relationship with photosynthesising algae that do.
-These internal algae provide 90% of the organic nutrients that allows coral to grow; they could not survive without them.
-Despite occupying just 0.l% of the Earth’s ocean surface, Coral Reefs are home to a quarter of the world’s marine life, making their preservation paramount.
+Polyps are reliant on sunlight (hence why reefs are mostly found near the surface); although the coral itself does not photosynthesis, they rely on a symbiotic relationship with photosynthesising algae that do.
+These internal algae provide 90% of the organic nutrients that allows coral to grow and the corals cannot survive without them.
+When sea temperatures rise and remain more than a couple of degrees above normal, corals eject the algae from within their polyps and lose both their colour and principle source of nourishment.
+The corals turn white and if the high temperatures persist they will then perish.

 Coral Reefs